Vegetative State and Minimally Conscious State

 In the minimally conscious state, unlike the vegetative state, there is evidence that patients are aware of themselves and/or their environment.
 Patients also tend to improve (ie, gradually become more conscious), but improvement is limited.
 This state may be the first indication of brain damage or may follow a vegetative state as people recover some function.
 Patients can transition between the vegetative state and minimally conscious state, sometimes for years after the original brain damage.

-Patients show no evidence of awareness of self or environment and cannot interact with other people.
+Patients in a vegetative state show no evidence of awareness of self or environment and cannot interact with other people.
 Purposeful responses to external stimuli are absent, as are language comprehension and expression.

 Patients cannot react to visual threat and cannot follow commands.
 The limbs may move, but the only purposeful motor responses that occur are primitive (eg, grasping an object that contacts the hand).
 Pain usually elicits a motor response (typically decorticate or decerebrate posturing) but no purposeful avoidance.
 Patients have fecal and urinary incontinence.
 Cranial nerve and spinal reflexes are typically preserved.

-Rarely, brain activity, detected by functional MRI or EEG, indicates a response to questions and commands even though there is no behavioral response.
+Rarely, brain activity, detected by functional MRI or electroencephalography (EEG), indicates a response to questions and commands even though there is no behavioral response (covert consciousness).
 The extent of patients' actual awareness is not yet known.
 In most patients who have such brain activity, the vegetative state resulted from traumatic brain injury, not hypoxic encephalopathy.

 A vegetative state is suggested by characteristic findings (eg, no purposeful activity or comprehension) plus signs of an intact reticular formation.
 Diagnosis is based on clinical criteria.
 However, neuroimaging is indicated to rule out treatable disorders.